rdurkacz/lectomorph/latin/whitaker/readme.txt

+Reforming Whitaker's lexicon

+Whitaker's lexicon is the file DICTLINE.GEN in his Words project.
+The project can be found in several palces on the web, notably https://github.com/dsanson/Words and http://mk270.github.io/whitakers-words .
+There are projects around to modernise Whitaker, case in point being https://github.com/cqb13/vocab-vault .
+There is some discussion among the players at https://www.reddit.com/r/latin/comments/168pnbc/whitakers_words_and_comparable_projects/ .
+The object here and now is to modernise the lexicon so that it can be used outside of Whitaker's program (only the English translations - to salvage the grammatical, ie inflectional, data is a bigger challenge.)
+The first step is to get hold of a list of lexemes.

 List of lexemes.

 From a lexicon it should be expected that one could extract a list of lexemes.
 Conversely a lexicon must be built upon a list of lexemes.